swiftlang/swift/docs/SIL.rst

            Example: @block[19].instruction[2].operand[3]
            Example: @function[2].instruction.operand

-* The first instruction that isn't deleted when processing functions for tests.
+* Not counting instructions that are deleted when processing functions for tests.
   The following instructions currently are deleted:
     test_specification
     debug_value [trace]